sayedihashimi/template-sample/README.md

          dotnet new --uninstall Boxed.Templates
 ```

-The command to unstall this template pack is shown on the last line `dotnet new --uninstall Boxed.Templates`.
+The command to uninstall this template pack is shown on the last line `dotnet new --uninstall Boxed.Templates`.
 After uninstalling the template, you will no longer
 be able to access that via `dotnet new` or Visual Studio.
 If you are using Visual Studio 2019, it's recommended that you restart Visual Studio after uninstalling templates.

 ## Getting started creating templates